eshibusawa/CuPy-CUDA/README.md

 * [Supplement: Why and When to Use JIT vs. AOT](./00_why_and_when_to_use_jit.md) (Compares Just-In-Time (JIT) CUDA development with CuPy to Ahead-Of-Time (AOT) development using CUDA/C++ and CMake, helping readers understand CuPy's strengths and decide when each method is most appropriate for their GPU programming tasks.)

-These supplements are intended to provide foundational background, helping you understand the structure and objectives of each notebook more effectively.
+These supplements are intended to provide foundational background, helping readers understand the structure and objectives of each notebook more effectively.

 # Notebooks
 * [01_basic_array_operations.ipynb](./01_basic_array_operations.ipynb)